-expand that by another 30,000 square feet.
-Wurm said there are about 20 employees at the Streetsboro facility and an additional 10 employees who work in the field.
+ayang that by another 30,000 square feet.

+Wurm said there are about 20 employees at the Streetsboro facility and an additional 10 employees who work in the ployees who work in the field.
 With the expansion, he said he expects to hire about 50 to 60 more "by the end of next year."
-Streetsboro Economic ally OK for most workers.
-Gebhardt Interna-tional has benefited from the acceleration toward online commerce brought about by the COVID-19 about by the COVID-19 pandemic, Wurm said.
-"We, of course, highly benefited from COVID because any company that didn't have any e-commerce strategy, they had to shut down," he mid
+Streetsboro Economic

-Development Director Patrick O'Malia said Patrick O'Malia said Streetsboro's highway network and transporta-tion system were levy sell-ing points in bringing Gebhardt to Streetsboro.
-"One of his concerns
+Development Director Patrick O'Malia said Patrick O'Malia said Streetsboro's highway network and transporta-tion system were key sell-ing points in bringing Gebhardt to Streetsboro.